Pop Culture Madness!

 During their first American tour, The Beatles refused to play their scheduled concert in Jacksonville until the audience was desegregated.

-George R. R. Martin reputedly purchased the first ticket to attend the first Comic Con, held in New York in 1964.
+George R. R. Martin reputedly purchased the first ticket to attend the first Comic Con in New York in 1964.

-Sitcom Gomer Pyle U.S.M.C. was set in a marine base 1964 through 1969.
-The word 'Vietnam' was never once mentioned in it's 5 year run.
+Sitcom Gomer Pyle U.S.M.C. was set in a marine base from 1964 through 1969.
+The word ‘Vietnam’ was never mentioned in its 5-year run.

 The US Congress named bourbon whiskey as the official National Booze.